-The condensed consolidated financial statements have been prepared assuming we will continue to operate as a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business, and does not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classifications of liabilities that may result from uncertainty related to its ability to continue as a going concern within one year from the date of issuance of these condensed consolidated financial statements.
+The condensed consolidated financial statements have been prepared assuming we will continue to operate as a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business, and do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classifications of liabilities that may result from uncertainty related to its ability to continue as a going concern within one year from the date of issuance of these condensed consolidated financial statements.

-For the three months ended March 31, 2018 and 2017, we incurred net losses of \$3.4 million and \$0.5 million, respectively, and used cash in operations of \$2.0 million and \$1.8 million, respectively.
-We had an accumulated deficit of \$224.0 million and \$220.6 million at March 31, 2018 and December 31, 2017, respectively.
+For the six months ended June 30, 2018 and 2017, we incurred net losses of \$5.7 million and \$2.2 million, respectively, and used cash in operations of \$5.9 million and \$3.4 million, respectively.
+We had an accumulated deficit of \$226.3 million and \$220.6 million as of June 30, 2018 and December 31, 2017, respectively.
 To date, our operations have been principally financed by proceeds received from the issuance of preferred and common stock, convertible debt and bank debt and, to a lesser extent, cash generated from product sales.
 It is anticipated that we will continue to generate operating losses and use cash in operating activities.
-Our continuation as a going concern is dependent upon its ability to increase sales, implement cost saving measures, maintain compliance with debt covenants and/or raise additional funds through the capital markets.
+Our continuation as a going concern is dependent upon our ability to increase sales, implement cost saving measures, maintain compliance with debt covenants and/or raise additional funds through the capital markets.
 Whether and when we can attain profitability and positive cash flows from operating activities or obtain additional financing is uncertain.

 In 2016, we implemented certain cost saving measures, including workforce and office space reductions, and will continue to evaluate additional cost savings alternatives during 2018.
 These additional cost savings measures may include additional workforce and research and development reductions, as well as cuts to certain other operating expenses.
-In addition to these cost saving measures an experienced and highly successful leader for the Sales and Marketing team was recruited and hired.
-This individual has subsequently hired additional experienced personnel in Sales and Marketing.
-We are actively generating additional scientific and clinical data to have it published in leading industry publications.
+In addition to these cost saving measures, the Company is taking measures to increase sales revenue.
+These efforts include actively generating additional scientific and clinical data to have it published in leading industry publications.
 The unique features of our silicon nitride material are not well known, and publication of such data would help sales efforts as we approach new prospects.
-We are also making additional changes to the sales strategy, including a focus on revenue growth of silicon nitride lateral lumbar implants and the newly developed pedicle screw system (known as Taurus).
+We are also making additional changes to the sales strategy, including a focus on revenue growth of silicon nitride lateral lumbar implants and the recently developed pedicle screw system known as Taurus, a variation of the Taurus system known as Taurus MIS and a newly developed interbody devise known as C+CSC with Lumen.

-On May 14, 2018, we closed on a public offering of units, consisting of convertible preferred stock and warrants, for gross proceeds of \$15,000,000, which excludes underwriting discounts and commissions and offering expenses payable by the Company.
-For further discussion regarding the recently closed public offering see Note 11.
-Subsequent Events.
+On May 14, 2018, we closed on a public offering of units, consisting of convertible preferred stock and warrants, for gross proceeds of \$15.0 million, which excludes underwriting discounts and commissions and offering expenses payable by the Company.